tarwn/lessthandot-hugo/blogs/content/posts/2012-12-25-sql-advent-2012-recap.md

 SQL Advent 2012 Day 16: [Lack of database design and normalization][9]

-We don&#8217;t need no stinking keys
+We don't need no stinking keys

 SQL Advent 2012 Day 15: [Benefits of Indexes][10]